algolia/unified-instantsearch-ecommerce/README.md

 You can modify the breakpoint variables (prefixed with `$breakpoint-`) to reflect the ones of your website.
 Because we use these breakpoints in the JavaScript code, you also need to reflect these edits in `src/config/index.js` under the `styles.breakpoints` property.

-Please note that we've adapted the design of Unified InstantSearch to the default breakpoints that we've set.
+Please note that we've adapted the design of Unified InstantSearch E-Commerce to the default breakpoints that we've set.
 If you change them, make sure the layout still works the way you expect.

 ### Customizing text

-By default, we use system fonts in Unified InstantSearch, but you can tailor this to your needs by changing the `$font-family` variable.
+By default, we use system fonts in Unified InstantSearch E-Commerce, but you can tailor this to your needs by changing the `$font-family` variable.

 If you want to use the same font stack as your main website, we recommend you change the value to `inherit`.

 ## Disclaimer

-> E-Commerce Unified UI is made accessible to you for trial and/or experimentation purposes.
+> Unified InstantSearch E-Commerce is made accessible to you for trial and/or experimentation purposes.
 You may decide to use it or not.
-You are aware that use of E-Commerce Unified UI in production may increase your consumption of the Service, including [Queries Per Second](https://www.algolia.com/doc/faq/monitoring/which-queries-are-counted-as-part-of-the-max-qps-computations/).
+You are aware that use of Unified InstantSearch E-Commerce in production may increase your consumption of the Service, including [Queries Per Second](https://www.algolia.com/doc/faq/monitoring/which-queries-are-counted-as-part-of-the-max-qps-computations/).

-> Algolia does not support E-Commerce Unified UI, and may discontinue it at any time at its sole discretion; configurations and/or customisations entered by you into E-Commerce Unified UI may be permanently lost.
-Any feedback (including source code) you may provide to us regarding E-Commerce Unified UI may be used by Algolia to improve the Service.
+> Algolia does not support Unified InstantSearch E-Commerce, and may discontinue it at any time at its sole discretion; configurations and/or customisations entered by you into Unified InstantSearch E-Commerce may be permanently lost.
+Any feedback (including source code) you may provide to us regarding Unified InstantSearch E-Commerce may be used by Algolia to improve the Service.

-> E-Commerce Unified UI source code is provided “as is” and “as available” without any warranty of any kind.
-Algolia disclaims all obligation and liability for any harm or damage arising out of or in connection with E-Commerce Unified UI.
-For purposes of our [SLA](https://www.algolia.com/policies/sla), the E-Commerce Unified UI is not an “API Client”.
+> Unified InstantSearch E-Commerce source code is provided “as is” and “as available” without any warranty of any kind.
+Algolia disclaims all obligation and liability for any harm or damage arising out of or in connection with Unified InstantSearch E-Commerce.
+For purposes of our [SLA](https://www.algolia.com/policies/sla), the Unified InstantSearch E-Commerce is not an “API Client”.